Make a donationHow to make a donation online as an individual donorSupport the Louvre | Make a donation | 'Become a Patron!' campaigns

 Download.pdf (8,4Mo)

-In 2013, the Musée du Louvre made a call for donations to carry out conservation treatment on one of the world’s most unique art treasures: The Winged Victory of Samothrace.
-More than 6,700 people participated, giving this spectacular monument of Greek sculpture a breath of fresh air.
-Heartfelt thanks go out to all those who made a donation.
+In 2013, the Musée du Louvre made a call for donations to carry out conservation treatment on one of the world’s most unique masterpieces: the Winged Victory of Samothrace.
+More than 6,700 people participated, restoring this spectacular monument of Greek sculpture to all its former splendour.
+The Musée du Louvre extends its warmest thanks to all those who made a donation.

-Discovered in Samothrace in 1863, this Hellenistic sculpture of the goddess who heralds victory is one of the most iconic artworks of the Louvre collections.
-The conservation project aimed to redress the monument’s structural issues and restore the original hues to the marble of the statue and its boat-shaped base.
+Discovered in Samothrace in 1863, this Hellenistic sculpture of the goddess who heralds victory is one of the most iconic artworks of the Louvre collection.
+The conservation project aimed to fix the monument’s structural issues and restore the original hues to the marble of the statue and that of its boat-shaped base.

 List of donors